trikko/etichetta/README.md

 I do not have access to any machine with macOS and therefore it is difficult to perform the necessary tests for development.
 Anyway to try etichetta on a macOS machine, you can run it inside a Docker container and connect a display, using XQuartz.

-You can use the scripts inside the folder `macos-docker`.
+- Install XQuartz, which you can find at this URL: https://www.xquartz.org/index.html
+- After installation, go to XQuartz preferences: **XQuartz > Preferences > Security** and enable the option "Allow connections from network clients."
+- Then, run the following command in the terminal: `xhost + 127.0.0.1`

-Build the last docker image running `./build-docker-etichetta.sh` and run it using `./run-docker-etichetta.sh`
+- Build the last docker image running `./build-docker-etichetta.sh` inside the `macos-docker` folder.
+- Run `./run-docker-etichetta.sh`

 ## License